 Newly hatched lake trout undergo their early development in the protection of the rocks of the spawning grounds.
 In about 1 month, after the absorption of part of their large yolk supply, they enter deeper water, beyond the spawning grounds (except in far northern waters, where they remain among the boulders near shore for several years).
-In Lake Superior most small lake trout remain at depths of 100 feet or less throughout the first summer, until the equinoctial storms of fall apparently force them into deeper water.
+In Lake Superior, most small lake trout remain at depths of 100 feet or less throughout the first summer, but are found in deeper water after the equinoctial storms of fall.

 The early growth of lake trout, during the period when the yolk is being absorbed, is slow; the rate increases markedly from late July to mid-September, and declines again to a slower rate in the fall.
-By the end of the first full year of life the average length ranges from less than 2-1/2 in ches in the far north to nearly 4 inches in southern Lake Superior, and 3-1/2 to 5 inches in different collections from Lake Michigan.
+By the end of the first full year of life the average length ranges from less than 2-1/2 inches in the far north to nearly 4 inches in southern Lake Superior, and 3-1/2 to 5 inches in Lake Michigan.

 The earliest food of lake trout, eaten before the yolk is completely absorbed, consists of microscopic animal life (zooplankton) and tiny insects.
-In waters where it occurs, a nutritious, 1/2- to 3/4-inch-long crustacean, the opossum shrimp, becomes the favorite food by mid-July of the first summer, and remains the principal item of diet for the next several years.
-By way of foreshadowing their later fisheating habits, lake trout begin eating occasional tiny larval fish at the age of about 4 months and at a length of only 1-1/2 inches.
+In waters where it occurs, a nutritious, 1/2- to 3/4-inchlong crustacean, the opossum shrimp, becomes the favorite food by mid-July of the first summer, and remains the principal item of diet for the next several years.
+By way of foreshowing their later fish-eating habits, lake trout begin to eat occasional tiny larval fish at the age of about 4 months and at a length of only 1-1/2 inches.